BurlingtonCodeAcademy/webdev-prework/06_repeating_things_with_loops.md

 Besides being a play on the beloved 1980s classic *The Shining*, this screenshot of the terminal on my computer was not the product of my descent into madness, but rather a simple and effective `while` loop.
 Harnessing the awesome power of a loop, I was able to to repeat a block of code over and over and over!
 In this case, that code simply printed a line of text to the terminal.

 ## A ridiculous example
 Try it for yourself!
-While in a *Node environment*, run:
+While in the console, run:

 ```javascript
 while (1 < 10){